Andrea-Augello/Binary-calculator/README.md

 This issue does not occur while getting the operation since that is a single key, but a similar approach could be taken if alternate functions were added to some keys, as is customary in scientific calculators.

 As it was anticipated while discussing the internal representation, the behavior of the system when the user presses the "equals" key was offloaded to this section.
-At the end of each loop, there is a check in place to verify whether the uses selected equals; in that circumstance, the current value is shown until a key is pressed.
+At the end of each loop, there is a check in place to verify whether the user selected equals; in that circumstance, the current value is shown until a key is pressed.